accoffin12/-streaming-05-smart-smoker/README.md

 ![R1ProducerV1SendMessages.PNG](/ScreenShots/R1ProducerV1SendMessage.PNG)

 # 9. Results
-This is the final output, complete with a message added to the logging data.
+This is the final output, complete with a message added to the logging data for the solo producer.

 ![R2ProducerV1SendMessage.PNG](/ScreenShots/R2Producerv1SendMessage.PNG)